Prosecco Rosé Millesimato Brut DOC 2024

 Detailed properties

-• Vineyards and type of soil: The vineyards are located at an altitude of up to 200 meters above sea level and are planted on medium-heavy soils tending towards clay.
+- Vineyards and type of soil: The vineyards are situated at elevations of up to 200 metres above sea level and are planted on medium-textured soils with a tendency towards clay.
+This soil composition ensures balanced water retention and promotes uniform ripening of the grapes, which has a beneficial impact on the wine’s aromatic expression and structural finesse.

 Grape variety